palladius/genai-kids-stories/README.md

 # RUN

-* `make reauth-local` ensures the
+* `make reauth-local` ensures the GCP has been enabled.
+* `make test-gcp` if you want to make sure that AI / GCP are working.
-* make dev # or whatever ENV you want to run.
+* `make dev` # or whatever ENV you want to run.
 Check Makefile for some options
 * Also make sure that the secret key points to a non-expired SvcAcct key ;)

 ## Build on Google